 Focused on age appropriate terminology and technique for each dance style.

+Clogging instruction is offered to ages 4 and up.
 Clogging is a traditional type of percussive folk dance.
 At DancExplosion, you will recognize the Appalachian style of clogging as well as the contemporary style.
 In contemporary clogging, movements are high-energy and precise.
-(On a side note, clogging is the official state dance of North Carolina!)
-Clogging instruction is offered to ages 4 and up.

 Jazz dance is a form commonly used in Broadway shows and movies.
 It is a more contemporary dance as compared to ballet.
 To excel in jazz dancing, the dancer needs to develop ballet techniques.
 Movements are big in jazz and there is usually an attitude conveyed to the audience.

 CDE currently offers adult classes from beginner to professional level.
-These classes include jazz funk, tap, clogging, ballet & contemporary.
 If there is another style you are interested in, please let us know!